VanixIsHere/AnimalAutoBattle/README.md

 This game is currently in active development.
 Art, networking, and balance are in progress.
 Feedback and playtesting will guide ongoing iteration.

+### UI Setup

+The pause menu relies on `ModalManager` and `GroupContainerMenuItem` for settings pages.
+Attach a `ModalManager` component to the same GameObject as `PauseMenuController`.
+When navigating away from a settings page that has unsaved changes, a confirmation dialog will appear allowing you to apply or discard the modifications.

 ---

 *For concept art, development logs, and updates, stay tuned to future dev posts or repositories linked here.*